 The island itself is incredible, with magnificent towering cliffs, spectacular sandy bays, amazing lava rock formations, and rock art left by the now-extinct Guaycura and Pericu Indians.
 There's even an endemic ring-tailed cat, the babisuri.
 It's a remarkable place to explore, and we spend the days doing exactly what pleases us: kayaking, snorkeling, hiking, swimming with sea lions, stand-up paddleboarding, bird watching, and exploring hidden lagoons and desert beaches.
 Relaxing in the balmy breeze, reading beach novels, and sipping margaritas is also highly encouraged.

-Our home for the next three days is Camp Cecil de la Isla, and upon arrival, we settle in to our beautiful tents before enjoying the first of many wonderful island meals.
+Our home for the next three days is Camp Cecil de la Isla, and upon arrival, we settle in to our comfortable tents before enjoying the first of many wonderful island meals.
 In the afternoon, we take out the kayaks and paddleboards to explore the beautiful inlets and bays around camp, enjoying gorgeous island scenery along the way.
 If we're lucky, we may spot some of the sea turtles that love to munch on the vegetation on the sea floor!

 Back at camp, we wind down with sundowners as the sun sets and watch the vast array of coastal birds diving into the waters hunting for their dinner.
 Our own chef-prepared dinner follows shortly after.